 For a breakdown of Multifamily volume and investment by census tracts categorized by Area Median Income bands - see Table 170.
 As a program predominantly focused on properties that serve low-to-moderate income residents, this table doesn't reflect the degree to which the goal of serving lower income residents is being met.
-The program is equally focused on affordable housing properties in lower income census tracts.
+The program is equally focused on affordable housing properties located in more affluent communities and affordable housing properties in lower income census tracts.

 TABLE 170.
-MULTIFAMILY ACTIVITY IN METROPOLITAN STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS BY FY CLOSED
+MULTIFAMILY ACTIVITY IN METROPOLITAN STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS BY FY CLOSED220